There’s this really popular quote Christians use. It’s attributed to St. Francis of Assisi, but we’ve no evidence he ever said it. Kinda like

 No, they really don’t.
 Not unless we tell them.
 So we gotta tell them.
 With words.

 So when Jesus sends out his followers to go make him more followers, he expects us to use words.
-To teach them, not just with actions and good deeds, but with words, “to observe all things whatsoever I have commanded you”
+To teach people, not just with actions and good deeds, but with words, “to observe all things whatsoever I have commanded you”

 Those who don’t wanna use words.